sablier-labs/docs/docs/reference/lockup/01-diagrams.md

 ### Lockup Linear

-Apart from the shared lockup storage, Lockup Linear requires a [separate storage](/reference/lockup/core/contract.SablierV2LockupLinear#_cliffs) to store cliff details for each stream ID.
+Apart from the shared Lockup storage, Lockup Linear requires a [separate storage](/reference/lockup/core/contract.SablierV2LockupLinear#_cliffs) to store cliff details for each stream ID.